SendCrypto/SendCrypto/README.md

 # SendCrypto
 An easy way to send or request cryptocurrency payments.

-SendCrypto was built during EthGlobal's 2022 flagship hackathon [EthOnline](https://online.ethglobal.com/).
+SendCrypto was built during part of EthGlobal's 2022 flagship hackathon [EthOnline](https://online.ethglobal.com/).

 If you want to learn more about what the project is and is for, check out the demo video transcript [here](/docs/demoScript.md).